sedostheatre/sedos.co.uk/input/news/2021-06-05-pitch-a-play-or-a-team-to-put-on-american-idiot.md

 ---
-title: Pitch a play or be on the American Idiot team
+title: "Wanted: play pitches and a team for American Idiot"
 date: 2021-06-05
 image: /assets/bridewelltheatre-800.jpg
 ---